petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ## Liferay Self-Hosted

 With the self-hosted approach, Liferay provides just the Liferay DXP software.
-It is up to the customer to be responsible for everything else:
+It is up to the customer to manage everything else:

 * Hardware and infrastructure: referring to the actual servers that the software is hosted on
 * Platform-related software and configuration: setup and configuration of a database, search engine, and more
 * Architecture: design and configuration of architecture for scaling, load balancing, backups, and failover situations
 * Preparation, management, and deployment of updates, patches, and security hotfixes for the entire stack
 * and of course...
-* Solution Development: the actual building of the Enterprise Site that the Clarity company wants to build
+* Solution Development: the actual building of the enterprise Site that the Clarity company wants to build

 The biggest positive to this approach is that you have full control of your Liferay DXP deployment and you have every possible tool available to you for development and customization.
 Of course, this can backfire as some methods of customization can make future upgrades extremely challenging.
-If this is a deployment approach that you're interested in, there is a wealth of documentation and tutorials available for you to follow in order to correctly stand up their Liferay Self-Hosted deployments.
+If this is a deployment approach that you're interested in, there is a wealth of documentation and tutorials available for you to follow in order to correctly stand up a Liferay Self-Hosted deployments.
 See the documentation to learn more:

 * [Installation and Upgrades](https://learn.liferay.com/w/dxp/installation-and-upgrades)
 * [Installing and Upgrading a Search Engine](https://learn.liferay.com/w/dxp/using-search/installing-and-upgrading-a-search-engine)